 When the JROC approves an ICD, it validates the capabilities required to perform the mission as defined; the gap in capabilities along with their priorities and operational risks; and the need to address the capability gaps.
 The JROC may direct three (3) courses of action to address capability gaps:

 - Accept operational risk and take no further action;

-- Seek a non-materiel approach (changes to doctrine, organization, etc.) to address the capability gap as an alternative or adjunct to a new materiel solution;
+- Seek a non-material approach (changes to doctrine, organization, etc.) to address the capability gap as an alternative or adjunct to a new material solution;

 Step 3: Approval of the Capability Development Document (CDD)

 In approving the CDD, the JROC: validates the Key Performance Parameters (KPP) and their associated threshold and objective values; assesses the risks in meeting those KPPs in terms of cost, schedule, and technological maturity; and assesses the affordability of the system as compared to the operational capability being delivered.
 The JROC may consider alternatives to any acquisition program by evaluating the cost, schedule, and performance criteria of the program and identified alternatives.